cavalab/robust-AI-ECG/README.md

-# Robust AI-ECG for Pediatric
+# Robust AI-ECG for Pediatric Cardiology

 This repository contains the implementation for the paper *"[Robust AI-ECG for Predicting Left Ventricular Systolic Dysfunction in Pediatric Congenital Heart Disease](https://arxiv.org/abs/2509.19564)"*, focusing on building robust AI-ECG models to predict LVSD.